cn-uofbasel/ccn-lite/README.txt

     USE_DEBUG             // enable log messages
     USE_DEBUG_MALLOC      // compile with memory armoring
+    USE_ENCAPS            // see above
     USE_ETHERNET          // talk to eth/wlan devices, raw frames
-    USE_MGMT              // react to CCNx mgmt protocol messages USE_UNIXSOCKET        // add UNIX IPC to the set of interfaces USE_CHEMFLOW          // experimental scheduler, src not included
+    USE_MGMT              // react to CCNx mgmt protocol messages USE_SCHEDULER         // see above
+    USE_UNIXSOCKET        // add UNIX IPC to the set of interfaces USE_CHEMFLOW          // experimental scheduler, src not included